hpiwowar/citation11k/analysis/stats_knit_.md

 ### Relationship between data availability and citation
 #### Data collection

-The sampling procedure for microarray experiments used in the current analysis is described in <!--rinline citep(biblio[c("piwowar2011who-sha", "piwowar2011data-fr"), cito = "usesMethodIn"])-->; briefly, a full-text query uncovered papers that described wet-lab methods related to gene expression microarray data collection.
+The sampling procedure for microarray experiments used in the current analysis is described previously <!--rinline citep(biblio[c("piwowar2011who-sha", "piwowar2011data-fr")], cito="UsesMethodIn")-->; briefly, a full-text query uncovered papers that described wet-lab methods related to gene expression microarray data collection.
 The full-text query was characterized as having high precision (90%, with a 95% CI of 86% to 93%) and moderate recall (56%, CI of 52% to 61%) for this task.
 Running the query in PubMed Central, HighWire Press, and Google Scholar identified <!--rinline dim(dfAttributes)[1] --> distinct gene expression microarray papers published between 2000 and 2009.
 Citation counts for 10,555 of these papers were found in Scopus and exported in November 2011.

 The independent variable of interest is the availability of gene expression microarray data.
-Data availability had been previously determined for our sample articles in <!--rinline citep(biblio["piwowar2011data-fr"])-->, so we directly reused that dataset.
+Data availability had been previously determined for our sample articles in <!--rinline citep(biblio["piwowar2011data-fr"], cito="usesDataFrom")-->, so we directly reused that dataset.
 Datasets were considered to be publicly available if they were discoverable in either of the two most widely-used gene expression microarray repositories: NCBI's Gene Expression Omnibus (GEO), and EBI's ArrayExpress. <!--rinline citep(biblio["piwowar2011data-fr"])--> queried GEO for links to the PubMed identifiers in the analysis sample using “pubmed_gds [filter]” and queried ArrayExpress by searching for each PubMed identifier in a downloaded copy of the ArrayExpress database.
-Earlier, (H. Piwowar & Chapman, 2010) had found that querying GEO and ArrayExpress with PubMed article identifiers recovered 77% of the associated publicly available datasets.
+Earlier, <!--rinline citep(biblio["piwowar2010recall-"]) --> had found that querying GEO and ArrayExpress with PubMed article identifiers recovered 77% of the associated publicly available datasets.

 #### Notes on challenges encountered when collecting citation data